Convergence analysis of two-grid methods for nonsymmetric positive definite systems: Introduction

+In addition to the theoretical analysis, we provide a numerical example based on the discretization of the convection-diffusion equation to compare the performance of $R^{T}$ and an approximation of $X^{-1}A^{T}R^{T}$ with $X=(A+A^{T})/2$.
+Numerical results show that the latter prolongation matrix yields smaller two-grid convergence factors in the convection-dominated regime and leads to a more robust two-grid method.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:pre}, we present a two-grid method for solving nonsymmetric positive definite linear systems.
-In Section~\ref{sec:exact}, we establish an identity for the convergence factor of the two-grid method, followed by two applications of the identity.
-In Section~\ref{sec:inexact}, we propose and analyze an inexact variant of the two-grid method.
-In Section~\ref{sec:con}, we give some concluding remarks.
+In Section~\ref{sec:pre}, we give a fundamental analysis of two-grid methods.
+In Section~\ref{sec:TG}, we present an identity for the exact two-grid convergence factor, followed by two applications.
+In Section~\ref{sec:iTG}, we establish a convergence theory for two-grid methods with inexact coarse solvers.
+In Section~\ref{sec:numer}, we compare the performance of the classical prolongation matrix $R^{T}$ with that of the new one motivated by our theory via a numerical example.
+Finally, in Section~\ref{sec:con}, we give some concluding remarks.